ryanmcgrath/react-iconpack/README.md

         plugins: [
             {removeViewBox: false}, // We tend to need this kept around {removeUselessStrokeAndFill: false}, // Can munge graphics
-            {removeEmptyAttrs: false} // Can be useful to keep around ]
+            {removeEmptyAttrs: false}, // Can be useful to keep around {removeDimensions: true} // Needed for PNGs to work properly ]
     },